Aaron-Zhao123/ELEC50009/lab2/lab2.md

 ## Troubleshooting

 In Quartus, if clicking Tools > NIOS2 Software Biuld Tools has no effect (eg. no window pops up).
 This is likely because you have not installed NIOS2 Eclipse properly.
-The new version of Quartus requires a separate install of NIOS2, which you should follow this link to finish your install: <https://www.intel.com/content/www/us/en/docs/programmable/683525/21-3/windows-installation.html>
+The new version of Quartus requires a separate install of NIOS2, which you should follow the instructions at `"C:\intelFPGA_lite\<your_version_number>\nios2eds\bin\README"` to install Eclipse and plugins.